 Wrap the remaining diaper rolls in red and black fabric the same way you did the large one – tying them together with a rubber band first will help hold everything together.
 Start by wrapping the right end with red fabric that covers almost the entire diaper roll.
 Then wrap the left side with black fabric, overlapping the red fabric.

 STEP 4: Prepare the cardboard.
 A piece of cardboard sits between the wheels and the top of the train and helps stabilize the entire train.
 Cut a piece of cardboard 4.5″ by 19″.
-Fold one end of the cardboard in three times (accordion style) starting with (from the left edge) 1″, then 1 1/4″ and finally 3/4″.
+Accordion fold one end of the cardboard three times starting with (from the left edge) 1″, then 1 1/4″ and finally 3/4″.
 Cover the cardboard with fabric (or wrapping paper).
 I tied red ribbon around two of the folded sections of cardboard to help hold the fabric down.
 You could glue the fabric which would hold it down as well.

 When you lay the cardboard on top of the wheels you will notice a gap above the two smaller wheels.
 To fill this in, fold two diapers together to lay above the smaller wheels.
 Then when you lay the piece of cardboard over everything it should lay horizontal.

 Place the fabric wrapped diaper rolls on top of the cardboard.
 Bring the ribbon up and tie around the rolls.
 I moved my knots to the other side and tucked the loose ends under the cardboard.
-If both sides of your diaper cake will be visible you could try hiding the knots inside the diaper wheels.
+If both sides of your diaper cake will be visible you could try hiding the knots inside the diaper roll wheels.

 STEP 6: Tie the cab to the train.
 Using the 5/8″ red ribbon, tie the box of disposable diaper pads onto the train.
 You can use any baby product that comes in a box about 5″ by 7.5″.
 Wrap the box in red fabric (or wrapping paper).
 I wrapped my ribbon around the train, keeping it along the edge of the cardboard.
 (Shown best in the picture below).
 It will sit underneath the vertical 1.5″ ribbons and go across the front of the train along the folded edge.